What is Programming?

 Programming is the process of writing, testing, and maintaining computer programs.
 Those who work with computer programs are called programmers.

-computer program can be defined as a computational algorithm executed by a computer and designed to accomplish a specific goal
+A computer program can be defined as a computational algorithm executed by a computer and designed to accomplish a specific goal.

 Defining "computational algorithm"